Best practices for serverless SQL pool in Azure Synapse Analytics

 Multiple applications and services might access your storage account.
-Storage throttling occurs when the combined IOPS or throughput generated by applications, services, and serverless SQL pool workload exceed the limits of the storage account.
+Storage throttling occurs when the combined IOPS or throughput generated by applications, services, and serverless SQL pool workloads exceeds the limits of the storage account.
 As a result, you'll experience a significant negative effect on query performance.

 When throttling is detected, serverless SQL pool has built-in handling to resolve it.
-Serverless SQL pool will make requests to storage at a slower pace until throttling is resolved.
+Serverless SQL pool makes requests to storage at a slower pace until throttling is resolved.